pranaviredddddddy/Healthcare-Data-EDA/README.md

 **Data Relationships:**
 Joining different tables provided deeper insights into patient care, such as the relationship between diagnoses and prescriptions, and the detailed view of patient appointments.
-Usage

 **Conclusion**

 This EDA provides a comprehensive overview of a healthcare dataset, helping to uncover key insights and relationships within the data.
 The analysis can be further extended to include more detailed investigations or to build predictive models based on the discovered patterns.